PoonkasemK/Sharitys/README.md

 - The project mostly use Thai language
 - The project can be run without database setup, but no project will be shown
+- This senior project is a Copyright of Mahidol University